Loading the ECCOv4 state estimate fields on the native model grid¶

 Data variables:

-Loading a subset of single ECCOv4 variable NetCDF file using load_ecco_var_from_years_nc
+Opening a subset of a single ECCOv4 variable NetCDF file

 [7]: